Student Work Office

 The Student Work Office seeks to support all aspects of student work, including assisting students in their search for work, providing students and student supervisors with support and resources, and partnering with colleagues across campus to support this critical aspect of student success.

-- Questions or concerns about student work at Reed
+- Questions about student work policies or practices

 Student Work Office Hours